CoderK/reactist/README.md

 $ npm test
 ```

-When you execute above, Karma run all unit tests with phantomjs as default.
+Karma runs all unit tests with phantomjs as default.
-If you want to test on browser(chrome default) environment, you can use this command.
+If you want to run tests on browser(default is chrome) environment, you can use this command.

 ```shell
 $ npm run test-debug